pyeventsourcing/esdbclient/README.md

 set_tracer_provider(provider)
 ```

-To export to an OpenTelemetry compatible data collector, such as
+Or to export to an OpenTelemetry compatible data collector, such as
 [Jaeger](https://www.jaegertracing.io), you will need to install the Python package
 `opentelemetry-exporter-otlp-proto-http`, and then use the class `OTLPSpanExporter`
 from the `opentelemetry.exporter.otlp.proto.http.trace_exporter` module, with an